Chapter 22: The Cave and Spring of the Elven King

 Oberon broke away from the tireless host and began to ride in a different direction through the forest.
 His horse never seemed to tire and he easily negotiated every obstacle that appeared in our path.
 After we crossed a wide and quickly flowing river, the elf and I dismounted from the horse on its far side.

-“Welcome to my home,” said the elf and he led me into a low doorway in the riverbank.
+“Welcome to my home and hearth,” said the elf and he led me into a low doorway in the riverbank.

 The interior of Oberon’s abode was actually a wide and low-ceilinged stone cavern that cut deeply into the hillside.
 In the center of this underground chamber was a clear, flowing spring that rose from the earth and created a circular, reflective pond.
 The water was perfectly still and a hole was cut in the stone ceiling above the pond.
 The moon, shining from far above, reflected on the smooth surface of the water at its very center.
 Around this pool, two stone chairs, carved out of the rock of the floor, sat facing each other.
 Beyond this, I observed shelves of books built into the walls of the cavern and other personal possessions of Oberon tucked here and there throughout.

-“You have a lovely home,” I said.
+“You have a lovely home.
+Though it’s beneath the earth, the openness to the sky negates any feelings of being enclosed in a tomb,” I said.
 “I especially like your book collection.
 What do you do for a living, Oberon?”

 “A living?
 What’s that?” the elf said.